 - Assume an equal share of the joint housekeeping responsibilities of the staff.

-- Attend all staff meetings and be accountable for all information disbursed at such meetings.
+- Attend all staff meetings and be accountable for all information disbursed at such meetings and in written format.

 - Participate in recommended professional development programs and in-service workshops and other opportunities for professional growth.

-- Establish and maintain positive, professional, and effective communication and supportive ties with children, staff, parents, and third party consultants to meet the individual needs of children and their families, thereby establishing a partnership between school and home.
+- Establish and maintain positive, professional, and effective communication and supportive ties with children, staff, parents, and third party consultants to meet the individual needs of children and their families which establish a partnership between school and home for the child.

 - Conduct home visits as required.